clarice99/Analyze-Box-Office-Revenue/README.md

 ![img5](https://github.com/clarice99/Analyze-Box-Office-Revenue/blob/master/images/runtime%20n%20length%20of%20hrs.PNG)

-The Day of Release too has an impact on the Revenue
+The Day of Release too has an impact on the Revenue especially its observed that(Tuesday collects more revenue compared to Friday)

 ![img6](https://github.com/clarice99/Analyze-Box-Office-Revenue/blob/master/images/release%20day%20impact.PNG)